Aw Fuck Me!

-It was not until after I had agreed to the Nanomites implantation, and to a small implant that guided them that I realized that Grandfather’s paranoia was based on very real threats to his life.
+It was not until after I had agreed to the Nanomites implantation, and to a small implant that guided them that I realized that Grandfather’s paranoia was based on genuine threats to his life.

 “Jim!” my grandfather voice said, turning serious, “I do not wish you to delay this.
 If we had reached this stage while I was still alive, I might still be alive, and not in the unfortunate position I now find myself in.”

 Murder!
 My grandfather was murdered?
 But I couldn’t offer proof of it, nor did I have any idea who was responsible.
-A long standing code between the Thirteen Families precluded assassination, because without that caveat, the families would have been wiped out ages ago.
-That just left someone within the family as a possible culprit, a family member, just which one and did I really want to know.
-Whomever it was, friend or foe?
-God help them whoever they were.
-For they would receive no mercy from me.
+A long-standing code between the Thirteen Families precluded assassination because, without that caveat, the families would have been wiped out ages ago.
+That just left someone within the family as a possible culprit, a family member; but which one, and did I really want to know?
+YES!
+Whomever it was, friend or foe, God help them, for they would receive no mercy from me!

 This was about as bad as it gets.
 The last time something like this happened was nearly 350 years ago.
 There had been fourteen families then; now there were thirteen.
 Everyone knew that lesson yet someone dared to try it again.
 The other Twelve would be taking note of another family’s civil war, and be looking for opportunities to exploit.

 There was another danger.
-The heads of the family’s branches would start noticing unaccountable deaths, and take action.
-With grandfather dead, they would be taking matters into their own hands, and maybe before they even knew for sure who was responsible.
+The heads of the family’s branches would start noticing unaccountable deaths and act.
+With Grandfather dead, they would be taking matters into their own hands, and maybe before they even knew for sure who was responsible.

-I was free at this time, but sooner or later, I would be deemed a loose end that needed attending to.
+I was free at this time, (Was I indeed?) but sooner or later, I would be deemed a loose end that needed attending to.
 Grandfather knew.
 He must have known this was about to happen.
 Even now he was doing his best to protect me and preserve the family from extinction.

 Another lesson that was to be learned; do not alarm the family least you make your enemies aware you know about them.

-I asked the faceless voice, “Adam, what is known of those responsible?”
+I timidly asked the faceless voice, “Adam, I can call you that?
+Can you... ?” then strengthening my resolve, asked, “What is known of those responsible?”